Warsaw & Oświęcim, Poland

 For some time I have had the desire to visit.
 We took a guided tour through the camp with a very knowledgable guide, walking through the gas chambers, and where the victims “lived”, learning solemn facts and that the average person lasted only 3 months in the camp.
 What made the biggest impact on my awareness was the shoes, photos of faces (especially being a photographer myself, and wondering why they would choose to document such mass genocide and tragedy), and hair (not pictured) of the victims.

 The day was heavy.
 I felt lucky to walk out of the camp on my own two feet in my own shoes.
 Seventy years ago 1 million others were not so lucky.
-The gravity and severity of the history that happened there doesn’t quite sink in until you arrive home, or even the following day.
+The gravity and severity of the history that happened doesn’t sink in until you arrive home.
+For me, even the following day.
 One of my friends mentioned that maybe it was because the people who died there have been grieved for and memorialized on a global level, that perhaps now they are at peace (you will see photos of the memorial in Berlin soon).

-What she said struck me, and I do hope with all my heart for her words to be true.
-I understand this is quite a upsetting topic for many.
+What she said struck me.
+I do hope with all my heart for her words to be true.
+This is quite an upsetting topic for many.
 I consciously decided to include it in my blog.
-The reasons being, that I feel a personal connection being from both Polish and Jewish decent, and just because it is heavy doesn’t stop it from being a reality our world has faced.
+The reasons being, that I feel a personal connection being from both Polish and Jewish decent.
+Just because it is heavy doesn’t stop it from being a reality our world has faced.
 I believe that with the knowledge and facts we can learn from the history here to prevent future catastrophes.
 I encourage anyone who has an inclination to visit to take a tour.
 If you have any more questions about my experience or would like to request more information please comment below and I would be happy to answer the best I can.